nicosantangelo/sublime-gulp/README.md

 When enabled, the package will read the streams from the task process using two threads, one for `stdout` and another for `stderr`.
 This allows all the output to be piped to Sublime live without having to wait for the task to finish.

 If set to `false`, it will read first from `stdout` and then from `stderr`.

+#### track_processes

+Persist the long running task pids to a local file to keep track even if the editor is closed.

+If `false` package will keep track of tasks in memory, meaning that if you ran a long running task like `gulp watch` and restart Sublime Text, the process wont't die but you won't be able to kill it from the editor anymore.

+If `true` the package will keep track of long running tasks using an internal `.sublime-gulp.cache`.
+So even if you close your editor and re-open it, you should still be able to list and kill running tasks.

 #### flags